 The Civil Claims List of the Victorian Civil and Administrative Tribunal (VCAT) may hear and determine a ‘consumer and trader dispute’ under the Australian Consumer Law and Fair Trading Act 2012 (Vic) (s 184).

 A ‘consumer and trader dispute’ is a dispute arising between a supplier or possible supplier and a purchaser or possible purchaser in relation to the supply or possible supply of goods or services (s 182).

 VCAT has unlimited jurisdiction (i.e. claims for any amount) under this section.
 However, VCAT will treat ‘small claims’ where the amount involved in the dispute is less than $15 000 more informally, for example, with respect to costs and legal representation (for further details, see ‘Small claims: VCAT’s Civil Claims List’, below).
 VCAT is not as expensive as the courts and is generally very effective in resolving many consumer problems.

 Since 1 July 2010, VCAT has not had jurisdiction over consumer credit under the Consumer Credit (Victoria) Act 1995 (Vic).
 The National Consumer Credit Protection Act 2009 (Cth) gives jurisdiction over consumer credit only to the federal courts, and external dispute resolution schemes.

 Actions relating to a breach of contract may also be commenced in the Magistrates, County, Supreme or Federal Court, depending on the amount of money involved and the relevant legislation.

-For disputes in the County, Supreme and federal courts, a court-approved mediator is appointed, when appropriate, prior to the The time and place at which a court or tribunal hears the parties argue their case and makes a decision..
+For disputes in the County, Supreme and federal courts, a court-approved mediator is appointed, when appropriate, prior to the hearing.
 Even when court proceedings are referred to a mediator, the court will retain power to order remedies.
 If the mediation fails, the court will proceed to hear the matter.